mritunjaypandey2k24/FRT_Project_Medick/Readme.md

-# Medick : Integrated HealthBot and Appointment Booking System for Remote Healthcare
+# Medick : Integrated HealthBot and Appointment Booking System for Remote Healthcare by Mritunjay Pandey
 The Integrated HealthBot and Appointment Booking System project aims to address the challenges of remote healthcare by developing a comprehensive platform that combines a user-friendly appointment booking system with an AI-powered healthbot.
 The platform will allow patients to schedule appointments with healthcare providers easily while also providing personalized health assistance and remote monitoring capabilities through a virtual health assistant.